pilarvillanueva/criticalarchives/_posts/tutorials/2018-08-06-writing-in-markdown.md

 ```

 ## Content
-Below the YAML header, you should write the post just as you ordinarily would do.
+Below the YAML header, you can start composing your review just as you normally would.
+The only difference is that you'll use a very simple form of encoding to add stylistic features like italics, create headings, or add other kinds of formatting.

 You can find detailed instructions on how to write in Markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), or use the following tips:

 ```
 Headers:
     # Heading One